chaintope/electrs-tapyrus/doc/oap.md

     The output’s value in minimum coin units (satoshis).

-- asset_type

-    The asset type as a hexadecimal string.
-"4F41" for the Open Assets. null if the utxo is uncolored.

 - asset_id

     The asset id as a hexadecimal string.
 This is a 160 bits hash for the Open Assets. null if the utxo is uncolored.